Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Electrons runaway in an opaque radiation fluid

 which is exponentially suppressed by small horizon temperatures $T^+_\gamma/m_e$, as can be seen in Figs.~\ref{therm500} and \ref{notherm}.
-The excess of large $\gamma_e$ electrons $N_e$ in the superthermal tail deviating from the blackbody radiation spectrum in the case of the Sun ($T_\odot/m_e\ll 1$) is too small to be relevant for observations.
-However, the probability of $\gamma_e\gg 1$ electrons' excess may be relevant for the detections by laser experiments for the physics of strong radiation fields in future.
+This result (\ref{const}) implies the following features. (i) The significantly nontrivial fraction $N_e/\bar N_e$ of high-energy electrons ($\gamma_e\gg 1$) can only be produced in opaque fireshells or spots of the radiation fluid of photons and pairs at temperatures $T_\gamma > 10 m_e$, which can be present in highly energetic arenas of astrophysical sources and the early Universe. (ii) In the case of the Sun ($T_\odot/m_e\ll 1$), the excess of large $\gamma_e$ electrons $N_e$ in the superthermal tail deviating from the blackbody radiation spectrum is too small to be relevant for observations. (iii) However, the probability of $\gamma_e\gg 1$ electrons' excess may be relevant for the detections in future laser experiments \cite{Exp_Sarri2025} for the physics of strong radiation field intensities $I_\gamma >E^2_c/(8\pi)$, equivalently to high temperature $T^+_\gamma > 10 m_e$.

-For the case of electron-proton plasma interacting with high-energy photons $\epsilon_\gamma\sim m_e$, Equations of types (\ref{prob10},\ref{prob20}) or (\ref{prob1},\ref{prob2}) were used in the numerical studies Ref.~\cite{Faure2024} to discuss the superthermal spectrum tail of runaway electrons $N_e$ drifting backwards to massive protons due to the electric field induced by the charge separation between electrons and protons.
-Instead, we are in a situation where fully ionised electrons and protons are free, not in electron-proton plasma oscillations.
+To close this section, we mention that for the optically thin system of electron-proton plasma interacting with photons at energies $\epsilon_\gamma\sim m_e$, Equations of types (\ref{prob10},\ref{prob20}) or (\ref{prob1},\ref{prob2}) were used in the numerical studies \cite{Faure2024}.
+Their results show the superthermal spectrum tail of runaway electrons $N_e$ drifting backwards to massive protons due to the electric field induced by the charge separation between electrons and protons.
+Here, instead, we study electrons and protons that are fully ionised and immersed inside an opaque radiation fluid of photons and pairs.
 They interact with photons and pairs at very high temperatures $T_\gamma\gg m_e$, energy density $\rho_\gamma\gg m_e^4$ and number density $n_\gamma\gg m_e^3$.

-\subsection{Runaway protons pulled by runaway electrons}
+\section{Runaway protons pulled by runaway electrons}